-Delaware River Watershed Fellowship 2018 at the Lehigh Gap Nature Center
+Delaware River Watershed Fellowship 2020 at Lehigh Gap Nature Center

-The Lehigh Gap Nature Center (LGNC) is a member of the Alliance for Watershed Education (AWE), a coalition of 23 environmental education centers focused on constituency building and stewardship of the Delaware River Watershed.
-Centers in the Alliance are connected by the Circuit Trails, the regional trail network of multi-use bike/pedestrian trails and waterways (rivers, streams, and creeks).
-The Alliance seeks to hire up to 46 young people (up to two at each Center), for a 12-week summer Fellowship designed to advance the collective impact across the watershed.
-The Fellowship program will foster watershed stewardship by establishing a team of ambassadors and building capacity for the Centers involved and the Alliance as a whole.
+Lehigh Gap Nature Center (LGNC) is a member of the Alliance for Watershed Education (AWE), a coalition of 23 environmental education centers focused on constituency building and stewardship of the Delaware River Watershed.
+Centers in the Alliance are connected along Circuit Trails, the regional trail network of multi-use bike/pedestrian trails and waterways (rivers, streams, creeks.)
+The Alliance, now in its fourth season, is again seeking to hire young people at each center for a 12-week summer fellowship designed to advance their collective impact across the watershed.

 LGNC is a 501(c)(3) nonprofit environmental education and conservation organization that maintains a 756-acre wildlife refuge near Slatington, PA.
 LGNC’s mission is to protect the wildlife and enhance the habitats of our refuge, the neighboring Kittatinny Ridge, and the Delaware River Watershed through conservation, education, research, and outdoor recreation to improve the quality of life of present and future generations.
 We envision a future in which communities and individuals achieve, sustain, and support healthy and connected ecosystems at Lehigh Gap, on the Kittatinny Ridge, and throughout the Delaware River Watershed.